mconnor/hooks-ts-quiz/README.md

 Features:

 - Custom Hooks using regexp to replace HTML entities in questions and answers.
-- display US/UK spelling discrepancies according to country code
+- Display US/UK spelling discrepancies according to country code
+- regEx search/replace for HTML entities
-- Custom hook to shuffle questions.
+- Custom hook to shuffle questions using Fisher-Yates Algorithm
-- limits fill-in answers requiring numbers to only numerical responses
+- Limit fill-in answers requiring numbers to only numerical responses

 ### Setup